This page contains affiliate links. Please read our disclosure for more info.

 Where to Stay in Rapallo

 Renting a holiday home or apartment in Rapallo is one of the most affordable ways to experience the Italian Riviera.
-That said, this area isn’t cheap.

 Our Rapallo Apartment

-In mid-September, we paid £70 (€80) a night for this one-bedroom apartment in the perfect location in the historic centre.
-It was very comfortable, cosy, and well equipped with a fancy TV, fast WiFi, washing machine, and everything you need in the kitchen.
+We stayed in this one-bedroom apartment in the perfect location in the historic centre.
+It was very comfortable, cosy, and well equipped with a TV, fast WiFi, washing machine, and everything you need in the kitchen.

 The downside is the cramped shower—you have to sit down in the bath if you are tall.
 The owner was really helpful and even sent his mum to meet us at the station (which is very close).